canelkatmis/eks-gitops-demo/README.md

 GitHub SCM > GitHub Actions > Terraform Cloud > AWS EKS

 When a PR changes **infra** folder, it will (terraform) plan changes and output it to PR comments.

 When a PR including **infra** change is merged, it will deploy latest changes to EKS infra.

-When a PR changes **app** folder, it will build this app, push to Docker HUB and deploy to EKS.
+When a PR changes **app** folder, it will build the app, push to Docker HUB and deploy to EKS.

 ## Requirements
 - AWS account including enough permissions and capability.